-- Enhance trust and morale via teambuilding, collaborative research and scholarly activity, and bolstering the university's consultative culture and decision-making (including students, staff); assure open communication and transparency; - Introduce multiyear contracts (scheduled for Fall 2011) (including benefits, salary equity) to build morale, create a sense of community, and increase job satisfaction; - Implement annual/regular performance evaluation mechanism for higher administration (including Deans and VPs) by 2012; - Consider the pros and cons of quarter as opposed to semester systems and possible conversion to the semester system concurrent with the start of the undergraduate program in 2013 (currently being considered by the Provost's Office in connection with the work of the Undergraduate Task Force); a conversion to the semester system is expected to reduce expenditures in a number of areas, including registration, course scheduling, and possibly faculty hiring and travel expenses. - Assure that implementation of the Strategic Plan is monitored and evaluated, primarily through the self-study and audit processes of the academic programs;
+- Review organization chart in anticipation of expansion, assure scalability, introduce new positions: VP for Advancement, VP for Operations by 2012; Vice Provost for Research, probably a Dean of Undergraduate Studies, possibly a Student Recruitment Officer (or Dean of U-Grad Admissions) by 2013 (subject to funding); Chief Information Security Officer (explore); Consider a reorganization of academic units, possibly structured under a system of colleges, each housing departments offering graduate and undergraduate majors. - Implement an integrated Information Management System that will bring student information, alumni, and basic faculty into a unified system by 2013 and clear the way for on-line applications, financial aid application, course registration, grade reporting, course and faculty evaluations, course management system, tuition payments. - Enhance trust and morale via teambuilding, collaborative research and scholarly activity, and bolstering the university's consultative culture and decision-making (including students, staff); assure open communication and transparency; - Introduce multiyear contracts (scheduled for Fall 2011) (including benefits, salary equity) to build morale, create a sense of community, and increase job satisfaction; - Implement annual/regular performance evaluation mechanism for higher administration (including Deans and VPs) by 2012; - Consider the pros and cons of quarter as opposed to semester systems and conversion to the semester system in the fall of2012 (currently being considered by the Provost's Office in connection with the work of the Undergraduate Task Force); a conversion to the semester system is expected to reduce expenditures in a number of areas, including registration, course scheduling, and possibly faculty hiring and travel expenses. - Assure that implementation of the Strategic Plan is monitored and evaluated, primarily through the self-study and audit processes of the academic programs;